mdbtxt1

 Naturally, there are a lot of manifestations of this core value that relate to confidentiality.
 For example, Don't share news of someone's difficulty without their permission.
 By default, let everyone find out first-hand.
 This lets the person with difficulty benefit by telling people their story, offering benefit to them.

-In leadership, it is important to let things go a while before "stepping in" to bring it back into line (so long as it fits your context).
+In leadership, it may be that you are "expected" to speak up at meetings.
+Nevertheless it is more important to let things go a while before "stepping in" to bring it back into line (so long as it fits your context).
 This is similar to an earlier point: it gives you a chance to learn from the group.
 Since they are collectively more intelligent than you, there is a very good chance that they are discovering something new, that resolves the situation and shows you a new solution that can be applied directly next time.
+If you do eventually speak, the fact that you have not spoken about the "new issue" means that it's less likely that others are already feeling they disagree with you — and therefore you're more likely to be heard.

 The principle generalizes to any actions that could be helpful, not just speech.
 For example, consider a task that requires coorperation and effort by yourself and other(s).
 Know When and How to Hold Back constitutes finding the balance between doing too little (and not honoring your own commitment) and doing too much (denying the other(s) the opportunity to do their part, and/or learn what they need to learn to do their part more effectively).